Chapter 5. Creating system images by using RHEL image builder web console interface

 • /usr

-2. For the Minimum size partition field of the file system, enter the needed minimum partition size.
-In the Minimum size dropdown menu, you can use common size units such as GiB, MiB, or KiB.
-The default unit is GiB.
+• For the Minimum size partition field of the file system, enter the needed minimum partition size.
+In the Minimum size dropdown menu, you can use common size units such as GB, MB, or KB.
+The default unit is GB.

-Minimum size means that RHEL image builder can still increase the partition sizes, in case they are too small to create a working image.
+Minimum size means that RHEL image builder can still increase the partition sizes if they are too small to create a working image.

 4. After you finish the partitioning configuration, click Next.

-8. On the Users page, add a users by following the steps:
+5. Optional: On the Users page, add users:

 1. Click Add user.

-2. Enter a Username, a password, and a SSH key.
-You can also mark the user as a privileged user, by clicking the Server administrator checkbox.
-Click Next.
+2. Enter a Username, a Password, and an SSH key.
+You can also mark the user as a privileged user by clicking the Administrator checkbox.

-11. On the Timezone page, set your time zone settings:
+6. Optional: On the Timezone page, set the time zone:

 1. On the Timezone field, enter the time zone you want to add to your system image.
 For example, add the following time zone format: "US/Eastern".